nerdymishka/dotnet/src/Mettle.Xunit/src/README.md

 ## Source Attribution

-The majority of the source code comes from Xunit, which is under the Apache 2.0.
+The majority of the source code comes from Xunit, which is under the Apache 2.0 license.
 The source can be found on github at [github.com/xunit/xunit](https://github.com/xunit/xunit).
 Without Xunit, this project would not exist.

 ## Rationale

-Besides being lazy, I wrote mettle to be more productive in writing tests.
-Xunit does provide DI through the use of IClassFixture, but its cumbersome to use and who want to create a ton of base classes for testing?
+Besides being lazy, I wrote ⚒ Mettle ⚗ to be more productive in writing tests.
+Xunit does provide DI through the use of IClassFixture, but interfaces and the limitation of injection for only the constructor of a test class is cumbersome to use.

+Who wants to write a ton of base classes for testing?

 .NET Core and the Microsoft.Extensions libraries have really underscored the use of DI in creating libraries and applications.

-JUnit and other testing frameworks like Qunit.
-XUnit
+JUnit and other testing frameworks like Qunit has have had some form of DI integration for a while.

 ## Custom Attributes